hacktoberfest-codex/Ask-me-bot/README.md

 # Project Description

-We have create a chatbot in which you can upload a book or any other file in pdf format of your choice and ask questions regarding the topics within that book.
+We have created a chatbot in which you can upload a book or any other file in pdf format of your choice and ask questions regarding the topics within that book.

 # Team Name: Code-techies